Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Students' work matches their areas of weakness.

 In terms of those frequent assessments, teachers and their school districts might consider adaptive testing software, which can be easily administered several times a school year to determine individual needs and to give a measure of class growth on state standards benchmarks.
-The National Center on Intensive Intervention has a tools chart for academic progress monitoring with multiple options, such as AIMSweb from Pearson Education and STAR Math from Renaissance Learning.
+The National Center on Intensive Intervention (NCII) has six tools charts addressing academics and behavior.
+Academic charts include information about screening tools, progress monitoring tools (e.g. Acadience Math from Acadience Learning, ClassWorks Progress Monitoring from Curriculum Advantage, and STAR Math from Renaissance Learning, etc.) and intervention tools.
+Per NCII, the charts are meant to "to assist educators and families in becoming informed consumers who can select academic and behavioral assessment tools and interventions that meet standards for technical rigor and address their specific needs."

-Evidence for ESSA includes research-based math programs for struggling students that have been rated for their effectiveness for tutoring.
-The following are among those:
+Evidence for ESSA includes research-based math programs for students that have been rated for their effectiveness for tutoring.
+The following are among those and rated as "strong."

 In Understanding RTI in Mathematics: Proven Methods and Applications, Russell Gersten and Rebecca Newman-Gonchar, editors, (2011) with contributions from numerous experts on RtI in math from around the country combine evidence-based strategies with practical guidelines for implementing RtI in K-12.
 Learn what RtI is, why it works, and how to use it. |